GraphQL filter for filtering entries by linked references

 Let’s investigate how we can build this query in the Contentful GraphQL Playground App within the Contentful web app.
 Install the app by navigating to Apps and follow the instructions for installation.
 Authorize the app to access your Contentful account and provide it with a Content Preview API key.
 Click save.

-Screenshot showing how to install gql playground
+install gql playground

 After installing the GraphQL Playground App, navigate to it via Apps in the navigation.

-Screenshot of app link navigation
+app link nav

 What I love about GraphQL is that it's self-documenting.
 Tools such as GraphQL Playground allow you to explore what data and types of queries are available on your content model.
 You can read the provided in-app documentation or use nifty auto-completion (we'll do that later in the post).
 All this functionality is made possible by GraphQL Introspection Queries.
 Check out this video from Shy on Introspection Queries to learn more.
 It’s definitely worth a watch — I learned a lot!